- Search The Registry

 - My Account

 Apprenticed as a tailor, he worked in several frontier towns before settling in Greeneville, Tennessee.
 He served as alderman and mayor there before being elected to the Tennessee House of Representatives in 1835.
-After brief service in the Tennessee Senate, Johnson was elected to the U.S. House of Representatives in 1843, where he served five two-year terms.
+After brief service in the Tennessee Senate, Johnson was elected to the U.S. House of Representatives in 1843, serving five two-year terms.
 He became Governor of Tennessee for four years and was elected by the legislature to the U.S. Senate in 1857.
-In his congressional service, he sought passage of the Homestead Bill, which was enacted soon after he left his Senate seat in 1862.
+In his congressional service, he sought passage of the Homestead Bill, enacted soon after he left his Senate seat in 1862.
 As Southern slave states, including Tennessee, seceded to form the Confederate States of America, Johnson remained firmly with the Union.
 He was the only sitting senator from a Confederate state who did not resign his seat upon learning of his state's secession.

 In 1862, President Lincoln appointed him as military governor of Tennessee after most of it had been retaken.
-As the 17th president of the United States, serving from 1865 to 1869.
+As the 17th president of the United States, they served from 1865 to 1869.
 Johnson assumed the presidency as he was vice president of the United States at the time of the assassination of Abraham Lincoln.
-In 1864, Johnson, as a War Democrat and Southern Unionist, was a logical choice as running mate for Lincoln, who wished to send a message of national unity in his reelection campaign; their ticket easily won.
+In 1864, as a War Democrat and Southern Unionist, Johnson was a logical choice as running mate for Lincoln, who wished to send a message of national unity in his reelection campaign; their ticket easily won.
 When Johnson was sworn in as vice president in March 1865, he gave a rambling speech, after which he secluded himself to avoid public ridicule.
 Six weeks later, the assassination of Lincoln made him president.

 In 1866, Johnson went on an unprecedented national tour promoting his executive policies, seeking to destroy his Republican opponents.
 He enlisted General William T. Sherman to go west on behalf of the United States to gain even more land and secure space for an ambitious westward expansion.
 Bison were a critical part of that plan, destroying the Bison meant destroying Native Americans.
 Sherman’s job was to use the U.S. Army to protect the transcontinental railroad and secure mining interests in territory traditionally owned and settled by Native Americans. wild Buffalo Bill Cody and George Armstrong Custer gain military reputation by killing Bison and Native Americans under Johnson's watch.